thunderbird/webext-docs/folders.rst

 folders API
 ===========

-The folders API first appeared in Thunderbird 68 as a part of the :doc:`accounts`.
-It was later moved here.
+The folders API allows to manage the user's message folders.

 .. role:: permission